andrewcgraves/transitvc/collections/_posts/2024-02-14-alamo-tapo-improvements.md

 # How can I help?

-To push for these improvements, contact the Simi Valley City Council.
+If you're interested working with us, reach out over [mastodon](https://mastodon.social/@movevc) or [twitter](https://twitter.com/move_vc).
+To advocate for these changes directly, feel free to reach out to the Simi Valley City Council or your local neighbourhood council.

 # Resources